 Beehive-shaped historic charcoal ovens located in North East Nevada.
-The ovens are made from stone that was quarried from the nearby hills and stand nearly 30 feet high.
+The ovens are made of stone that was quarried from the nearby hills and stand nearly 30 feet high.
 Charcoal was only made here for a few years.
-After silver smelters were shut down in nearby Ward there was no need for the charcoal and the ovens were abandoned.
+After silver smelters were shut down in nearby Ward, there was no need for the charcoal, and the ovens were abandoned.
 Through the years, the beehive ovens have been used as a hideout for stagecoach bandits and a shelter for stockmen and prospectors.

 Ely has a long history of rail dating back to the early 1900s.
 Both freight and passenger trains served the area.
 Like many other areas, rail service declined and finally petered out.
 A typical visit to the Nevada Northern Railway Museum includes exploring the grounds of the museum and checking out the shops and taking and taking a ride on a historic steam train.

-Fort Churchill Nevada was built in to provide protection to the early settlers.
+Fort Churchill Nevada was built to protect the early settlers.
 Construction on the fort began in July 1860 and was completed the following year.
-Fort Churchill was a supply depot for the Union Army during the American Civil War with as many as 200 soldiers stationed at the fort.
+Fort Churchill was a supply depot for the Union Army during the American Civil War, with as many as 200 soldiers stationed at the fort.
 Fort Churchill State Historic Park is located at 1000 Highway 95A Silver Springs, Nevada.
 Fort Churchill is 50 miles North East of Carson City NV.

-Only a short drive from Las Vegas.
-Goodsprings Nevada was once a bustling gold mining town 25 miles southwest of Las Vegas.
-Today the main attraction is the Pioneer Saloon the last remaining bar of a town that had seven during the booming mining days.
-There are several other historic sites in town, however, most of them are on private property.
+Only a short drive from Las Vegas, Goodsprings Nevada was once a bustling gold mining town 25 miles southwest of Las Vegas.
+Today the main attraction is the Pioneer Saloon, the last remaining bar of a city that had seven during the booming mining days.
+There are several other historic sites in the town.
+However, most of them are on private property.

-Remains of a 1870s silver mining boomtown.
-Although the silver mining town of Belmont only prospered for about 20 years there are still a few notable points of interest including the best-preserved building, the courthouse.
+Remains of an 1870s silver mining boomtown.
+Although the silver mining town of Belmont only prospered for about 20 years, there are still a few notable points of interest, including the best-preserved building, the courthouse.
 At one time this high desert town had two saloons, restaurants, a post office, bank, school and had enough residents to support two newspaper

 Berlin-Ichthyosaur State Park